top of page

 Calling on sci-fi, nonsense poetry, melodrama and music where realism just isn't real enough, we might have to sing to you once or twice - but only when we really don't know what else to do.

-RAT is thrilled to be sharing its first full-length co-created show with you all!
+RAT was thrilled to present its first full-length co-created show in November 2025.

 Inspired by recurring themes from our first year of core group sessions, as well as research findings from the PATHWAY study at Kings College London, this show is a celebration of what we all know from lived experience and academic evidence about the power of peer support in a culture where complex trauma just isn't acknowledged and all we can rely on is each other.